Chart Color Schemes

 Calista features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 52.8 percent of all households, including 16.7 percent that are couples with children, 20.6 percent consisting of couples without children, and 13.9 percent being single parent families.
-Non-family households account for the remaining 47.2 percent, with lone person households making up 42.9 percent and group households comprising 3.9 percent of the total.
-The median household size is 2.1 people, smaller than the Greater Perth average of 2.7.
+Family households compose 52.8% of all households, including 16.7% couples with children, 20.6% couples without children, and 13.9% single parent families.
+Non-family households constitute the remaining 47.2%, with lone person households at 42.9% and group households comprising 3.9%.
+The median household size is 2.1 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households